 Developing Integrated Interventions: Clinical Trials for Drug/Neuromodulation – Psychotherapy Combinations

-Chairs: Walter Dunn, MD, PhD, UCLA; Zimri Yaseen, MD, FDA CDER OND DPP
+Chairs: Walter Dunn, MD, PhD; Zimri Yaseen, MD

 Recent years have seen a steady increase in the new applications of somatic therapies that target symptom change in interaction with psychotherapeutic interventions.
 Examples range from use of repetitive transcranial magnetic stimulation combined with symptom provocation for obsessive compulsive disorder, to intranasal oxytocin combined with social cognition training for young people with early psychosis, to use of MDMA to enhance non-directive psychotherapy grounded in psychodynamic principles to treat adults with post-traumatic stress disorder.